troydhanson/fluxcap/README.md

 When hardware offloading is left on, the NIC presents artificially large packets to the Linux host, by merging together IP packets in valid ways to reduce work the kernel would have to do in software.
-However, this is really _undesirable_ for tap replication (and any kind of packet analysis) because the larger, conglomerated packets fail re-transmission; they may vastly exceed MTU.
+However, this is _undesirable_ for tap replication (and for any kind of packet analysis) because the larger, conglomerated packets fail re-transmission, and may vastly exceed MTU.
 Analysis tools want the original packets in any case.
 For the curious, an explanation of some offload parameters can be found [here](https://red.ht/2e608Oo).
 The usual symptom of skipping this step